microsoft/rushjs.io-website/pages/developer/tab_completion.md

 ```

 ## Bash

-To add tab completion to your bash shell for the Rush CLI, add the following code to your .bashrc file:
+To enable tab completion for Bash, add the following code to your **.bashrc** file:

 ```bash
 # bash parameter completion for the Rush CLI